 Short Repayment Schedule: A shorter repayment period is the price to pay for being able to get a property listed on the market ASAP.
 This can be anywhere between 6 to 18 months.
 Make sure that you can sell the property and profit in the soonest time possible.

 Hard money loan rates are typically much higher than fixed-rate mortgage loans.
 Compared to the average 3.5% fixed-rate mortgage loan, a hard money loan typically falls between 8% and 15%.
 In addition, hard money loans may not cover the full value of the property you seek to finance.
 If a hard money loan does not cover the full value, you may be required to present a higher down payment on the property or find an additional source of financing to close on the deal.

 When To Use Hard Money For Real Estate

 Though hard money lenders will often issue loans for almost any type of property, certain types of property investments were absolutely made for hard money.
 Rehab projects, construction loans, and land loans were made to be financed through hard money.

 For example, when flipping a house investors need access to funding for both the purchase and renovation costs.
-These projects typically happen on a quick timeline, meaning investors do not have time to wait through the process of a traditional loan approval
+André Disselkamp fromFinsurancy advises that “these projects typically happen on a quick timeline, meaning investors do not have time to wait through the process of a traditional loan approval”.